A Prairie HomeKit Companion: Controlling Accessories

 All that said, I don’t recommend that you create Scenes right away.
 Instead, experiment with your Accessories and figure out which settings you like and which devices you use most.
 Setting up Scenes will be easier once you have a sense of what you’re doing regularly.

-But if you just want to create some goofy Scenes to turn your living room blue or whatever, don’t let me stop you!
+But if you just want to create some goofy Scenes to turn your living room blue or whatever, go for it!
 That’s part of the fun of home automation.
 (If I ever install a HomeKit-equipped thermostat, I’ll probably create a Game of Thrones-inspired scene that turns my lights blue and drastically lowers the temperature.
 Because I’m a huge dork.)

 Once you’ve created a Scene, you can find it in two places in the Home app.
 If you set it as a favorite, it’ll be available from the Home app’s Home screen (and in Control Center).
 Otherwise, look in any Room with which the Scene is associated.
 If a Scene is split between multiple Rooms, you can find it in any of its Rooms.